Have questions? We're here.

 Day 10-12: Devon Island (Tallurutit)

 Just a short distance away, Radstock Bay offers a captivating contrast to the open sea.
-Here, you disembark via Zodiac onto a beach strewn with remnants of the past.
-Explore the ruins of a Thule village nestled beneath the imposing Caswell Tower, where well-preserved stone dwellings coexist with artifacts from later explorers.
+Here, disembark via Zodiac onto a beach strewn with remnants of the past.
+Explore the ruins of a Thule village nestled beneath the imposing Caswell Tower, where well preserved stone dwellings coexist with artifacts from later explorers.
 Witness the stark beauty of this remote bay, characterized by its dramatic cliffs, gravelly beaches, and the scattered remains of whale skeletons that have shaped the landscape and the lives of those who called it home.

 Day 13-17: Expedition Cruising

-Prince Leopold Island (Appait)
+Prince Leopold Island(Appait)

-On the southern side of Lancaster Sound from Beechey Island lie the towering bird cliffs of Prince Leopold Island (Appait), a historical site where 1848 English explorer James Clark Ross overwintered during the search for the missing Franklin expedition.
+On the southern side of Lancaster Sound from Beechey Island lie the towering bird cliffs of Prince Leopold Island (Appait), a historic site where in 1848, English explorer James Clark Ross overwintered during the search for the missing Franklin expedition.
 Prince Leopold Island is the most important bird sanctuary in the Canadian Arctic, with approximately 500,000 birds nesting here in summer.
-Ringed seals are often spotted on the sea ice around the island, and polar bears usually lurk nearby.
+Ringed seals are often spotted on the sea ice around the island and polar bears often lurk nearby.

 Port Leopold